freedomofpress/securedrop/docs/development/contributor_guidelines.rst

 ----------

 Dedicated contributors to SecureDrop will be granted extra privileges such as the right to push new branches or to merge pull requests.
-There is no formal process at the moment but the general idea is that any contributor with the right technical and social skills is entitled to ask.
-The people who have the power to grant such privileges are committed to do so in a transparent way to avoid any disputes.
+Any contributor with the right technical and social skills is entitled to ask.
+The people who have the power to grant such privileges are committed to do so in a transparent way as follows:

+* Step 1: the contributor posts a message `in the forum
+  <https://forum.securedrop.club/>`__ asking for privileges (review or
+  merge, etc.).
+* Step 2: after at least a week someone with permissions to grant such privilege reviews the thread and either:
+    * grants the privilege if there are no objections from current maintainers and adds a message to the thread
+    * explains what is expected from the contributor before they can be granted the privilege
+* Step 3: the thread is closed

 Other Tips
 ----------